PlanQK/EnergyUnitCommitment/DESCRIPTION.md

 ### Encoding constraints

-Because a QUBO is by definition unconstrained, we have to turn the unit commitment contraints into a QUBO formulation similar to the method of [lagrangian multipliers](https://en.wikipedia.org/wiki/Lagrange_multiplier).
+Because a QUBO is by definition unconstrained, we have to turn the unit commitment constraints into a QUBO formulation similar to the method of [lagrangian multipliers](https://en.wikipedia.org/wiki/Lagrange_multiplier).
 For each constraint, the information how we transform it into a QUBO is written to the `ising_interface` field as another JSON-object.
-Each of these dictionaries have the key `scale_factor` which sets the lagrange multiplier when calculating the complete QUBO.
+Each of these dictionaries have the key `scale_factor`, which sets the lagrange multiplier when calculating the complete QUBO.

 The following table describes all supported constraints.
 Each other key that is not listed in the colum of keywords in the `ising_interface` field is ignored.